 IMPORTANT NOTE: If your export does not complete as expected, please consider:

 - Are you on a high-speed internet connection?
-(DSL, cable, or campus internet are recommended)
+(Canvas, cable, or campus internet are recommended)

 - Is your computer hard-wired, not wireless? (wireless is NOT recommended)